The Stevens Experience

 Scholar-athletes pair rigorous academics with strenuous competition.
 Alumni and friends can change the game for these Ducks with funding for equipment, travel to games, and upgrades to facilities for playing, training, storage and sports medicine.

 Belonging and Inclusion

 Creating an inclusive campus environment for our students starts with a commitment to supporting a diverse range of lived experiences.
-Program funds for Mental Health, Disability Services and Diversity, Equity and Inclusion help ensure that every student finds the support they need to feel a sense of community and belonging at Stevens.
+Program funds for Mental Health, Disability Services and Student Culture and Belonging help ensure that every student finds the support they need to feel a sense of community and belonging at Stevens.

 Samuel C. Williams Library